moorepants/application-materials/research-statement.rst

 [Schwab2012a]_ [Schwab2012]_ [Schwab2013]_ and also applied to aircraft control
 identification [Hess2013]_.

-The work on bicycle balance control identification lead into postdoctoral work focused on developing controllers for lower extremity exoskeletons designed to assist paraplegic individuals in walking.
-We partnered with Parker Hannifin Corporation and targeted their Indego Exoskeleton.
-My goal was to provide natural gait and unassisted balance for these devices, something that is still lacking to this day.
-Utilizing an actuated dual-force plate treadmill coupled with full body kinematic tracking, I collected large quantities of walking data from both normal walking and longitudinally perturbed walking.
+The work on bicycle control identification lead into postdoctoral work focused on developing controllers for lower extremity exoskeletons designed to assist paraplegic individuals in walking.
+We partnered with Parker Hannifin Corp. and targeted their Indego Exoskeleton.
+My goal was to provide natural gait and unassisted balance for these devices, something that is still lacking today.
+Utilizing an actuated treadmill coupled with full body kinematic tracking, I collected large quantities of walking data from both normal walking and longitudinally perturbed walking.
 I published the data as one of the first data papers in the field [Moore2015b]_ and